kevinwang27/cs51b-site/docs/projects/1-convergence.md

 ### Setup

-1. [Install golang (Go)](https://go.dev/doc/install).
+1. [Install Golang (Go)](https://go.dev/doc/install).
 The backend is built in Go, and you'll need to use Go commands to run the application.
 1. git clone
 1. git checkout skeleton
 1. git checkout -b chearim